canopas/iOS-developer-roadmap-2023/README.md

 * Make sure the app will not make unnecessary API calls while typing in the search view.
   - Use debounce using combine to avoid extra API calls
 * API - https://api.dictionaryapi.dev/api/v2/entries/en/<word>.
-* Write a Unit test for ViewModel.
+* Write a Unit test with [Cuckoo](https://github.com/Brightify/Cuckoo) for ViewModel.

 ### Practical 27
 #### Contact Keeper Application.